CiscoDevNet/esxi-auto-installer/README.md

 Common reasons are wrong IP Address, Gateway, VLAN or VMNIC settings.
 Or the ESXi host may require a static route.
 If the ESXi host is in an isolated network and there is no way for it to contact the Auto-Installer, then it cannot update the status to finished.

-### I saw warnings on the ESXi Console during the installation phase!
-It is normal to see warnings on the ESXi Console screen during the installation phase.\
-As long as they are **warnings** and not **errors**, the installation will continue.\
-There may also be prompts that say "Press ENTER to continue", but it is recommended that you do not press any keys.
-Again, as long there are no actual errors, the installation will continue and the warning/prompt will go away momentarily.

 ### There is a problem with the kickstart file, how do I troubleshoot it?
 If you get the error similar to:\
 ![Kickstart Error](doc_images/kickstarterror.png)